47th Annual Current Concepts in Surgical Pathology

 Overview

-Join us for a comprehensive five-day live online course in surgical pathology, led by esteemed faculty from Harvard Medical School.
-This course is perfect for both academic and community pathologists looking to stay at the forefront of their field.
-It is designed to provide practical insights and skills that you can apply directly to your practice.
+Join us for a comprehensive five-day live virtual course in surgical pathology, led by expert faculty from Mass General Brigham and Harvard Medical School.
+This year’s course features an outstanding review of multiple core areas of surgical pathology, including practical approaches to recurrent diagnostic problems, updates in tumor classification, ancillary diagnostic and biomarker testing, integration of molecular pathology into contemporary diagnostics, and quality and safety in pathology.
+This course is perfect for both academic and community pathologists looking to stay at the forefront of their field, as well as pathologists and trainees seeking to broaden their knowledge base.
+The course emphasizes key theoretical and practical aspects of surgical pathology and is designed to provide insights and skills that can be applied directly to daily practice.

 Learning Objectives